EvilPort2/Sign-Language/README.md

 ### Recognizing gestures
 Before going into much details I would like to tell that I was not able to use the model trained using tensorflow.
 That is because I do not know how to use it.
 I tried using the predict() function of the Estimator API but that loads the parameters into memory every time it is called which is a huge overhead.
 Please help me if you can with this.
 The functions for prediction using tf is tf_predict() which you will find in the recognize_gesture.py file but it is never used.
 This is why I ended up using Keras' model, as the loading the model into memory and using it for prediction is super easy.
+  1. First set your hand histogram.
+You do not need to do it again if you have already done it.
+But you do need to do it if the lighting conditions change.
+To do so type the command given below and follow the instructions below.

+    python set_hand_hist.py

+  * A windows "Set hand histogram" will appear.
+  * "Set hand histogram" will have 50 squares (5x10).
+  * Put your hand in those squares.
+  * Press 'c'.
+2 other windows will appear. "res" and "Thresh".
+  * On pressing 'c' only the parts of the image which has your skin color should appear on the "res" window.
+White patches corresponding to this should appear on the "Thresh" window.
+  * In case you are not successful then move your hand a little bit and press 'c' again.
+Repeat this until you get a good histogram.
+  * After you get a good histogram press 's' to save the histogram.
+All the windows close.
-  1. For recognition start the recognize_gesture.py file.
+  2. For recognition start the recognize_gesture.py file.

     python recognize_gesture.py
-2. You will have a small green box inside which you need to do your gestures.
+3. You will have a small green box inside which you need to do your gestures.

 # Got a question?
 If you have any questions that are bothering you please contact me on my <a href = "http://www.facebook.com/dibakar.saha.750">facebook profile</a>.
 Just do not ask me questions like where do I live, who do I work for etc. Also no questions like what does this line do.
 If you think a line is redundant or can be removed to make the program better then you can obviously ask me or make a pull request.